-Employees who may be about to leave their jobs give very clear cues that they’re not happy.
+Employees who might quit their jobs give very clear cues that they’re not happy.
 But the best indicators aren’t always the most obvious ones – like taking more vacation time or leaving at 5 p.m. every day.

 It’s what the experts call disengagement and the clues are more subtle than you may imagine.